September 19, 2022 Denisse Garcia: Marketing Strategies for your small business.

 Owning and operating a small business is a wonderfully fulfilling endeavor, especially when you can see all your hard work translating into growing your audience and consequently your revenue.
-With technology advances making starting a small business at home more accessible than ever, this is the time to learn what marketing strategies you should focus on to see the most return for your time.
+With technology advances making starting a small business at home more accessible than ever, this is the time to learn what marketing strategies you should focus on to take your small business to the next level and see the most return for your time.

 Many different marketing channels are available to you, but not all of them will be right for your small business.
 With the number of hats business owners wear, most small businesses need to be mindful of their time on marketing activities.
 This article will guide you through the new and traditional marketing channels and how each could fit with your small business target market.